chiragpuniyanii/nodejs-repo/README.md

 ---

-## ☁️ Infrastructure Setup (AWS EC2)
+## ☁️ Infrastructure Setup

-An EC2 instance is used to host Jenkins, Docker, application, and monitoring stack.
+An EC2 instance is used to host Jenkins, Docker, the application, and the monitoring stack.

-### EC2 Details

-* Public IP: 98.91.27.15
-* OS: Ubuntu

 ---